CypherX/xAuth/README.md

-Will write this when I have time.
+Will write when I have time.